emilybozek/jungle_rails/README.md

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
 More information in their docs: <https://stripe.com/docs/testing#cards>

+## Development Authorization Testing

+Please define environment variables for admin authorization and card processing in an .env file by copying .env.example in the repository.

 ## Dependencies